 As a non-profit, we reserve the right to cancel any class with insufficient enrollment or if weather causes problems.
 (Our inclement weather cancellation policy is to follow the Marple Newtown School District.)
 If we cancel a class, we will notify you directly and, whenever possible, reschedule the class.

 Yes!
 We are happy to provide opportunities for groups to experience first-hand the benefits of sustainable agriculture and conservation.
 Please email email@example.com to learn more.

+Please note: we may not be able to accommodate dietary restrictions.
+Please email firstname.lastname@example.org before buying your ticket with questions or concerns.
 We ask you to please take caution if you have food allergies or sensitivities.
 Our recipes use common ingredients that may not be specifically called out in the class menu.
 This includes different fruits and vegetables, honey, nuts and nut butters, wheat flours, gluten, dairy, soy, meats, spices, and more.
 If you have a food allergy, please discuss with us BEFORE signing up for the class.
 Adjustments cannot be made during class, although minor ingredient changes may be considered prior to the class.
 The Rushton Conservation Center is on a working produce farm and is NOT an allergen-free environment.
 We cannot guarantee that cross contact with allergens will not occur and neither Willistown Conservation Trust nor our employees or chefs assume any responsibility for a person’s sensitivity or allergy to any food item prepared in our classes.